 The only answer is that the symbolic is as real as the 'real' and that it is the wellspring from which the daemonic flows.
 On the surface this wouldn't make sense, but surface is perhaps an illusion more than even the symbolic.
 A deep, deep down reading leads to a lot of Sesame Street-style fun.
 Imagine scaring off a vampire with the word 'cross' - One ringy dingy!
 Two Ringy Dingy!

 |Behold the word!|

 This would seem to stem a lot from our own beliefs, the power of the human mind.
-For example, as a child I was terrorized by a monster in my closet until my dad posted a sign on the door saying "no monsters allowed" and they never came back.
-My dad didn't believe in either the monster or the power of the sign in the sense of their being 'real' but as a pharmaceutical market research analyst he understood the importance of symbolic over the imaginary, like the way paper beats rock.
+For example, as a child I was terrorized by a monster in my closet until my dad posted a sign on the door where he'd written in big letters "no monsters allowed" and they never came back.
+My dad didn't believe in either the monster or the power of the sign in the sense of their being 'real' but as a pharmaceutical market research analyst he understood the importance of symbolic over the imaginary, like the way placebos are so often effective medicine, or the way paper beats rock.

-Ohmigod - Rock Paper Scissors / Imaginary real symbolic: the Rock is the imaginary -- the vampire and the monsters; the paper is the symbolic - the cross, the sign; the real is the scissors - our general well being, the state of our physical place in the universe in any given moment, where the only real concerns are food, shelter, tobacco, warmth, more food, and a decent plumbing.
-Right now in the northeast we are the vampire undone by the real of the hurricane - we are reduced to pure 'real' - until our electricity is back and our lives restored, we are but symbols, shadows of charity, oblivion, panic attacks - panic attacks.
-Symbols beat the rock!
+Ohmigod - Rock Paper Scissors = Imaginary real symbolic: the Paper is the imaginary (the vampire and the monster in the closet); the scissors is the symbolic (the cross); the real is rock (our general well being, i.e. food, shelter, tobacco, warmth, more food, and decent plumbing and all our blood safe in our veins).
+Right now in the northeast we are the rock -- reduced to pure 'real' - until our electricity is back and our lives restored.
+Once the power is restored, scissors and paper will once more manifest.
+Paper, get ready to be cut!